 Don’t let a little dent wreck your next trip.
 With the Bank of America Premium Rewards credit card, you’ll receive secondary rental car insurance in the event that your rental takes a turn for the worse.

-The Premium Rewards card offers secondary coverage in the US but in most countries abroad, the card offers primary coverage.
+The Premium Rewards card offers secondary coverage in the U.S. but in most countries abroad, the card offers primary coverage.
 Basically, the card’s rental car insurance will kick in for amounts not covered by your personal policy.

 If you’re a frequent flyer, this card is amazing, considering the reasonable annual fee.
 Another of my favorite benefits of this card is the statement credit toward either Global Entry ($100) or TSA PreCheck ($85) application fees every four years.
 Even if you’re not a big-time flyer, you can still get a lot of value out of benefits like purchase protection and extended warranty.

 I highly recommend the Bank of America Premium Rewards credit card.
 You’ll earn 50,000 points (worth $500) after spending $3,000 on purchases within the first 90 days of account opening.
+And you can more than offset the card’s reasonable annual fee by maximizing one single card benefit.

 For the latest tips and tricks on traveling big without spending a fortune, please subscribe to the Million Mile Secrets daily email newsletter.